-To celebrate the first Genetic Counseling Awareness Day (November 9th), our CEO/President, Ellen Matloff, presented as the inaugural speaker for The National Society of Genetic Counselors (NSGC) webinar event.
-Here’s a recap of a few career challenges she shared and her call to action for fellow genetic counselors.
-You can watch the full webinar on NSGC’s website.
+To celebrate the first Genetic Counseling Awareness Day on November 9, 2017, My Gene Counsel’s CEO and President, Ellen Matloff, presented as the inaugural speaker for the National Society of Genetic Counselors (NSGC) webinar event.
+Here is a recap of a few career challenges she shared and her call to action for fellow genetic counselors.
+You can watch the full webinar here.

-Unfortunate and preventable cases like these inspired her to address these issues by founding a new company, My Gene Counsel (mGC). mGC provides a scalable platform for patients and providers to receive digital genetic counseling, paired with their genetic test results.
+Unfortunate and preventable cases like these inspired her to address these issues by founding a new company, My Gene Counsel.
+My Gene Counsel provides a scalable platform for patients and providers to receive digital genetic counseling, paired with their genetic test results.
 The evidence-based, fully referenced streams of information are easy to understand, for both patients and providers.
 Push notifications are sent when variants are reclassified, as clinical information updates, and when clinical trial opportunities become available.

-Matloff’s experiences have provided her with insight on how genetic counselors must position themselves as leaders, in order for the profession to move forward:
+Matloff’s experiences have provided her with insight on how genetic counselors must position themselves as leaders, in order for the profession to move forward.
+Below are some of the key topics and takeaways she covered in the webinar.

-- Genetic counselors are critical to maximize potential of genetic testing and minimize harm
+- Genetic counselors are critical to maximize the potential of genetic testing and to minimize harm

 - Genetic counselors have the unique skill set necessary to make this happen